nightscout/nightscout.github.io/docs/uploader/uploaders.md

 ## Dexcom

-#### Dexcom G5/G6
+#### Dexcom G5/G6/ONE

 <img src="..\img\Upload02.png" />

 If you are using the Dexcom G5 and G6 sensors connected to the Dexcom app on your phone, it will upload directly to the Dexcom servers (also still known as "Dexcom Share") and you won't need to use any extra uploader or master device.
+Dexcom Share is not available with Dexcom ONE.

 For this to work, Nightscout must be configured to use the `bridge` plug-in and will then automatically pull the CGM information directly from the Dexcom servers in real-time.